ac-hj/weather-teller/README.md

 ##  Next Steps
 - [x] Add 7-day weather forecast feature (5/21)
 - [x] Add celsius/farenheit change (5/21)
-- [ ] Add more potato character designs to account for other different weathers.
-Currently there are sunny, cloudy, and rainy
+- [x] Add more potato character designs to account for other different weathers.
+Currently there are sunny, cloudy, and rainy (5/25)

 ## Random learnings:
 - To delete some commit histories, do git log, git rebase git rebase -i <commit_hash>, and then change pick to drop. and then push?